NILOTIC WANDERINGS

 So here are the pictures I took in the three tombs that we were able to visit, belonging to three of Ramesses II's workers, named Amennakht, Nebenmaat and Khaemteri (only the last photo, of the sign which identifies the tombs' owners, is by Mireille Legros):

 And that was the end of our cruise in Upper Egypt.
 Goodbye Amr.
 Goodbye Nile Capital.
-Goodbye Aswan and Luxor, Nubia and Thebes.
-The rest (and the end) of our stay would take place, instead, in the megalopolis of Cairo (because yes, spoiler: no part of our Boeing fell during the flight, so we arrived safely in Cairo).
+Goodbye Aswan and Luxor, Nubia and Thebes (and by the way, I had finished Death on the Nile the night before, so I had the silly satisfaction of actually reading it entirely on the Nile).
+The rest (and the end) of our stay would take place in the megalopolis of Cairo (because yes, spoiler: no part of our Boeing fell during the flight, so we arrived safely in Cairo).

 16th April